 Wake Forest University School of Law values all components of the application as a part of a holistic review.
 We encourage you to thoughtfully consider how each component will convey to the Admissions Committee your qualifications for law school and potential for success.
 In most cases, there is no single component that individually determines the final decision.

-April 1, 2022 by 5:00 pm EDT
+JD First Enrollment Deposit Due April 1, 2024 by 5:00 pm EDT

 JD Final Enrollment Deposit Due May 1, 2024 by 5:00 pm EDT

 Applicants must submit a valid unexpired TOEFL or IELTS official score report, unless the applicant has earned (or will earn), prior to law school matriculation, a baccalaureate-level or higher degree from an accredited institution of higher education where English is the primary language of instruction and where the corresponding degree of study was undertaken primarily in one of the following countries:

 The Office of Admissions & Financial Aid may, at its sole discretion, require a TOEFL or IELTS score of any applicant, regardless of education or other attributes.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 You will be asked to certify that all of your responses are complete and accurate as well as certify certain other statements prior to submitting your application.
 This includes a continuing duty to inform Wake Forest University School of Law and to update your responses without delay if the responses you provide later become incomplete or inaccurate.